The Mystery of the Blue Train: Literary significance and reception

-References or allusions
+Allusions

+Allusions to other works in the Christie canon include the following.
 One of the characters in Death on the Nile recognises Poirot because of his involvement in The Mystery of the Blue Train: "Miss Van Schuyler said: ' I have only just realised who you are, Monsieur Poirot.
 I may tell you that I have heard of you from my old friend Rufus Van Aldin."
 That line was retained in the television film, even though Death on the Nile was broadcast first.

-The novel features a Wagon Lit conductor called Pierre Michel which is the same name of another Wagon Lit conductor who appears in Murder on the Orient Express — it is never revealed whether these two characters are one and the same or different.
+The novel features a Wagon Lit conductor called Pierre Michel which is the same name of another Wagon Lit conductor who appears in Murder on the Orient Express – it is never revealed whether these two characters are one and the same or different.

 The titular Blue Train appears again in Three Act Tragedy where Poirot boards the train with Sir Charles Cartwright to return to England.

 Adaptations

 Television

-The novel was televised in 2006 as a special episode of the series Agatha Christie's Poirot, and was aired by ITV on 1 January starring David Suchet as Poirot, Roger Lloyd-Pack as Inspector Caux, James D'Arcy as Derek Kettering, Lindsay Duncan as Lady Tamplin, Alice Eve as Lenox and Elliott Gould as Rufus Van Aldin.
+The novel was adapted for television in 2006, a special episode of the series Agatha Christie's Poirot, airing on ITV on 1 January.
+It was adapted by Guy Andrews and directed by Hettie Macdonald (who would later direct Curtain: Poirot's Last Case), and starred David Suchet as Poirot.
+Also featured were Roger Lloyd-Pack as Inspector Caux, James D'Arcy as Derek Kettering, Lindsay Duncan as Lady Tamplin, Alice Eve as Lenox and Elliott Gould as Rufus Van Aldin.
+It was "[r]eset in the late 1930s to match the rest of the Poirot TV series".